 None of these forms is intended to provide a complete medical record.
 And, no single treatment or survivorship care plan is appropriate for all patients due to the complexity of cancer care.
 Talk with your doctor for more information about your individual treatment and follow-up care.
 The ASCO Cancer Treatment Plan and Survivorship Care Plan should be used with the guidance of your doctor.

 Watch a patient education video led by Dr. Julie Gralow explaining ASCO Cancer Treatment Plans.
-A full-text transcript is available.

 Permission to Use ASCO Treatment and Survivorship Care Plan Templates